 Every HCA lecturer is awarded with the silver pin “Silver Tree of the HCA Academy”.
 Inspired by the logo of University of Southern Denmark, it has the shape of a stylised apple tree.
 The Vice-Chancellor presents the pin to the lecturer immediately after the lecture.

-For further information please contact: HCA Academy Secretary: Head of Section Louise Heidemann, The Vice-Chancellor's Office, tel. (+45) 6550 1072.
+For further information please contact: HCA Academy Secretary: Special advisor Louise Heidemann, The Vice-Chancellor's Office, tel. (+45) 6550 1072.